 Effective marketing that garners both attention and trust must be built on a foundation of strategy.
 Developing an effective strategy requires an investment, but not merely writing a check.
 It involves listening, understanding, being empathetic, and putting in the labor necessary to truly know who your audience is and what matters to it.
 Only then can marketing tactics be deployed that will lead people to enroll in what you have to say and then open the door to your business development overtures.

 Laying a strong foundation for effective legal marketing and business development is hard work.
 It requires a mindset shift.
 It involves thinking unconventionally.

 These Maxims Are Not for Everyone

 What follows are not tactics.
-Rather, these are 10 maxims that will help you frame the decisions and, yes, make the investments necessary to make an impact with your legal marketing in 2019.
+Rather, these are 10 maxims that will help you frame the decisions and, yes, make the investments necessary to make an impact with your legal marketing.
 These are principles.
 And they’re not for everyone.

 Undoubtedly, many lawyers and law firms will continue to do things the way they’ve always been done: establishing a budget, outsourcing marketing and checking the box.

 1. Clients don’t care about you.

 Of course not — they care about themselves.
 So why is so much of your marketing focused on facts, figures and features about your firm?
 Stop fixating on the utility of what you do, and understand that clients — like all consumers — act based on how they feel.
 The story you tell, not the services you provide nor the accolades you’ve earned, is what creates emotional resonance and engenders trust.